intel/terraform-intel-aws-vm/examples/gen-ai-fastchat/README.md

 ```

 ## Running the Demo using AWS CloudShell
-Open your AWS account and click the Cloudshell
+Open your AWS account and click the Cloudshell prompt<br>
 At the command prompt enter in in these command prompts to install Terraform into the AWS Cloudshell
 ```Shell
 git clone https://github.com/tfutils/tfenv.git ~/.tfenv